 Instructions for Applying:

-All applicants must apply online at www.msujobs.msstate.edu and attach a cover letter, current curriculum vitae, and the complete contact information for at least three professional references.
+All applicants must apply online at www.msujobs.msstate.edu and attach a cover letter, current resume or curriculum vitae, unofficial transcripts, and philosophy of teaching.

-In addition, please send official transcripts, philosophy of teaching, and three reference letters to Dr. Melody Fisher, Chair of Public Relations Search Committee, Department of Communication, P.O.
+In addition, please send three reference letters to Dr. Melody Fisher, Chair of Public Relations Search Committee, Department of Communication, P.O.
 Box PF, Mississippi State, MS 39762.

 Equal Employment Opportunity Statement: